microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 Now we want to make sure the file is executable by adding the executable flag.

 ````
+cd ~/restart_apache
 sudo chmod +x ~/restart_apache/re.sh
 ````

-We can test this by simply typing the full path into a CLI or by navigating to the parent directory and entering the file name
+This script will attempt to treat all files in the current working directory (CWD) as virtual hosts.
+To test this shell we will want to move to the sites-available directory.
+Then we can invoke the file.

 ````
 cd ~/restart_apache/re.sh
 sudo cp re.sh /etc/apache2/sites-available/re.sh

+cd /etc/apache2/sites-available
 ./re.sh
 ````

-Regardless of the way you choose to execute the file you will likely be prompted for a password (on the first run).
+After invoking the script you will likely be prompted for a password (on the first run).
 If all is good you will see something like the following.
 If you do not get any warnings or error messages (other than *ERROR: Site re.sh does not exist!*) then the configuration has been reloaded.

 ````
 Site default-ssl disabled.